ErpNetDocs/winclient/introduction/system-forms/properties-form.md

 - Entity – shows the name of the respective form
 - Identificational number – shows a unique alphanumeric code.
 The program uses it for identifying the form.
-- Url – shows the web address of the Form.
+- Url – shows the web address of the form.
 It is a system name the program uses to address these types of forms.

-Combining the Url and the Identificational number fields gives you the connection to this specific Form.
+Combining the Url and the Identificational number fields gives you the connection to this specific form.
 You can send it via e-mail.

 2. <b>Security</b> tab (for definitions and saved documents) – allows you to review and change the access rights to thе form: